Mikaela Banes

-Mikaela Banes is a fictional character from the live-action Transformers movies.
-She inherited mechanical skills from her father, Cal, a grease monkey and is a paroled car thief.
+Mikaela Banes is a fictional character from the live action Transformers film series.
 The character is portrayed by Megan Fox in the first and second films and serves the role of Sam Witwicky's love interest and first girlfriend.
+The role served as a launching point for Megan Fox's career, although she later claimed to dislike the role.
+Megan Fox, and thus the character of Mikaela, was removed from the franchise after the first two films due to disagreements with director Michael Bay.